philsward-drupal/uc_pickup_address/README.md

 6) In the **Select Address** dropdown, choose the new address
 7) Click the [Change product pickup address] button
 8) Done!

+## UX EXPECTATION

+If you move all products out of an address, it will automatically DELETE that address from the table.
+One product must remain with an address to keep it in the table, otherwise it's gone for good.

+## KNOWN ISSUES
+v1.6 has a bug when switching between countries.
+It does not respect the State\Province change.
+Make sure you verify the correct State\Province before saving if you are switching countries.